aliok/trnltk-java/docs/tutorial/advanced_parsing.md

 such as proper nouns, punctuations or numerals, you can just skip adding the root finders and suffix graphes for them.
 That way everything is faster.

 Another example is excluding copula suffix graph.
-That way, parser does not know about the case in Turkish where all words can also be used as verbs.
+That way, parser is not aware about the case in Turkish where all words can also be used as verbs.

 ## Suffix Graphs ##